✓ Updated April 2026

 Essential Travel Tips

-Don't leave Porto without trying a Francesinha, but be warned – it's a beast!
-This iconic sandwich is layered with meats, covered in cheese, and drowned in a rich tomato and beer sauce.
-Share one with a friend or be prepared for a serious food coma.
+Don't leave Porto without trying a Francesinha, but be warned, it's a beast!
+This iconic sandwich is layered with meats, covered in melted cheese, and drenched in a rich beer-based sauce.
+Share one with a friend or be prepared for a serious food coma – it's a true Porto experience.

-Forget taxis for short hops; embrace the trams and the metro.
-The historic Tram Line 1 along the river is a must-do for the views, and the metro is super efficient for getting around.
-Grab an 'Andante' card at any station and load it with money – it's cheaper than buying single tickets.
+Forget taxis for short hops; embrace the trams and the metro!
+The historic Tram Line 1 along the river is a must-do for the views, but for getting around efficiently, the metro is clean and affordable.
+Get an 'Andante' card at any station – you can load it with single journeys or day passes, and it's valid on buses and trams too.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.